StudSec/pwncrates/pwncrates/README.md

 ## Development
 #### Flask
-The webapp is written in Flask, to add new routes you can define a new function to `views.py` as follows:
+The pwncrates is written in Flask, to add new routes you can define a new function to `views.py` as follows:
 ```python
 @app.route('/')